dart-lang/site-www/src/tools/pub/automated-publishing.md

 The workflow file above uses `dart-lang/setup-dart/.github/workflows/publish.yml` to publish the package.
-This is a [reusable workflow][3], which allows the Dart team to maintain the publishing logic and enables pub.dev to know how the package was published.
+This is a [reusable workflow][3] that allows the Dart team to maintain the publishing logic and enables pub.dev to know how the package was published.
 Using this _reusable workflow_ is strongly encouraged.